gboulant/todogo/README.md

 * [Userguide](doc/userguide.rst)

-For a rapid overview, the usage message below give you the existing features:
+For a rapid overview, the usage message below lists the existing features:

 ``` shell
 $ todo -h